geeksville/geeksville/README.md

 ### Hi there 👋

 I mostly move the mouse but also type a little.
+I'm the original developer of Meshtastic (but now there are lots of friendly current developers) and various other open-source things.

 [![github stats](https://github-readme-stats-umber.vercel.app/api?username=geeksville&show_icons=true)](#)